Slpbcn6/biotic-hardware/README.md

 The system is strictly computational and interpretative.
 It does not represent a physical or biological implementation, but instead explores whether complex morphological patterns can serve as consistent generative structures for abstract network topology construction and simulation.

 The framework is intended for exploratory modeling, sensitivity analysis, and structural experimentation in systems inspired by network physics and morphological computation.
-It further situates these simulations within a computational electromagnetics context, where model consistency and structural validity can be examined through numerical electromagnetic solvers such as HFSS or CST.
+It further situates these simulations within a computational modeling context, where structural consistency can be analyzed using numerical electromagnetic solvers such as HFSS or CST, following an explicit embedding of the abstract network representation into a physically defined geometry and material parameter space.

 ---